Visit Pearl Harbor

 About the Pearl Harbor Bus Tour

-Whether you’re standing in front of Oklahoma’s black granite pillars or reflecting on Utah’s rusting remains, this tour is quiet, moving, and unforgettable.
-Keep scrolling for answers to help plan your visit.
+Whether you’re standing before Oklahoma’s black granite pillars or reflecting on Utah’s rusting remains, this tour is quiet, moving, and unforgettable.
+You can read our guide for visiting Pearl Harbor or find easy answers to common questions below.

 The Pearl Harbor Bus Tour is accessible via a short walk from the main Pearl Harbor Visitor Center.
 They provide an essential opportunity to visit Ford Island to remember those who were aboard these ships and reflect on the lesser-known aspects of the attack.
 This guided bus tour is led by knowledgeable National Park Service rangers who provide detailed commentary and historical context along the way.